 Tip: Provide security awareness training for your staff and teach them how to protect your business from suspicious and malicious messages.
 Information about how to implement your own security awareness program can be found in the Security Awareness Implementation Guide.

 How to be safe when using email

-Criminals are getting better at social engineering and putting more time, effort and money towards researching targets to learn names, titles, responsibilities, and any personal information they can find.
-Afterwards, the social engineer usually calls or sends an email with a believable, but made-up, story designed to convince the person to give them certain information.
-These targeted messages are known as spear phishing
+Cyber criminals are getting better at social engineering and putting more time, effort and money towards researching targets to learn names, job responsibilities, client contacts and any other personal information they can find before making contact.

-Social media accounts provide rich information about events, conferences and travel destinations etc., which can be used to make an approach seem real and accurate.
+Social media accounts can provide rich information about your personal and work life, including events, conferences and travel destinations etc which can be used to make an approach seem real and accurate.
 So consider what personal information you share online and learn how to use social media safely.

 Note: Social networking sites typically allow you to choose who has access to see your personal details.
 Consider hiding your email account or changing the settings so that only people that you trust are able to see your details.

 It is important to train employees to recognise potential social engineering attempts and know who to notify when one occurs.
-Often employees in financial and administrative positions are targeted to change banking details, transfer funds, or provide sensitive information.
-Social engineering attempts may replicate high pressure situations to trick employees into making a mistake, for example, by sending an email from a senior executive who is travelling overseas asking for an urgent payment.
+Often employees in financial and administrative positions, like the business owner, receptionist, finance or payroll manager, are targeted to change banking details, transfer funds, or provide sensitive information.

 Make sure staff are aware of these techniques and have policies in place that prevent these situations, such as having a two-step process to verify requests to change account information or payments, etc.